 By Elizabeth Holland

-Yes, the rules governing your online privacy are older than the Web itself.
+ECPA was passed into law at time when people did not have laptops, did not utilize the cloud, or did not generally use email.
+Of course, lawmakers did not anticipate the technological advancements of the decades to come, let alone establish the appropriate protections needed to accommodate them.
+How could they have?
+The rules governing your online privacy are older than the Web itself.
 While technology has advanced at a rapid pace, electronic privacy law has remained at a standstill.
 Without reform, the kind of electronic communications and records that are common today— think any email, Facebook posts, search history, cloud computing documents, cell phone location information, or text messages older than 180 days— can be freely seized without a warrant.